seaona/rust-essentials/README.md

 - To install external packages `cargo install ripgrep`

 ### 15. Smart Pointers
+- Smart pointers are data structures that act like a pointer but also have additional metadata and capabilities.
+- **Reference counting** smart pointer: enables to allow data to have multiple owners by keeping track of the number of owners and, when no owners remain, clean up the data
+- While references only borrow data, in many cases, smart pointers own the data they point to
+- Ex. `String` and `Vec<T>` are smart pointers because they own some memory and allow you to manipulate it.
+They also have metadata and extra capabilities or guarantees (i.e. String stores its capacity as metadata and has the extra ability to ensure its data will always be valid UTF-8)
+- Smart pointers are implemented using structs, but implement `Deref` and `Drop` traits
+    - `Deref` trait: allows an instance of the smart pointer struct to behave like a reference so you can write your code to work with either references or smart pointers
+    - `Drop` trait: allows you to customize the code that's run when an instance of the smart pointer goes out of scope

+#### 15.1 Using Box<T> to Point to Data on the Heap

 ## Other Useful Commands
 - Run doc for a project overview: `cargo doc --open --no-deps`